 The fast pace of modern life makes people experience their routines "on the go," be it a cup of coffee or a self-awareness course.
-Education, self-development, and workout routines are now accessible within the small screens of our smartphones.
-It's no wonder that online learning is the third runner up in popularity on the App Store, beaten only by Games and Business.
-As for Google Play, e-learning takes even a higher second place.
+Education, self-development, and personal growth are now accessible within the small screens of our smartphones.
+It's no wonder that e-learning apps are the second runner-up in popularity on the App Store, beaten only by Games and Business.
+As for Google Play, e-learning apps take even a higher second place.

-This blog post provides a short take on the most popular segments of the e-learning industries, the tech trends driving it forward and the specifics of online education, workout apps, and coaching software.
+This article provides a short take on the most popular types of e-learning apps, the tech trends driving them forward, and the specifics of e-learning app development.

-What is E-Learning and When Did it Become So Popular?
+What Are E-Learning Apps and When Did They Become So Popular?

+Before talking about e-learning application development, let’s find out what e-learning apps there are.
 E-learning is an umbrella term for “educational” mobile and web software designed to deliver professional, personal, and physical development services.
-Nowadays, e-learning embraces a vast abundance of apps, including online educational courses, fitness training, psychological help, coaching services, and other segments aimed at enhancing the quality of people’s lives.
+Nowadays, e-learning apps include online educational courses, coaching services, and services aimed at helping people acquire expertise, knowledge and skills in a particular niche.

-The wide adoption of educational apps dates back to the 1990s and is linked with the widespread use of the Internet.
+The wide adoption of e-learning apps dates back to the 1990s and is linked with the widespread use of the Internet.
 As mobile technology becomes more available, so is the spike in the number of mobile users.
-Low-cost and efficient learning apps soon became a popular trend.
+Low-cost and efficient e-learning apps soon became a popular trend.

-Coronavirus is an essential driver of this growth.
-According to Statista the sharp rise in educational apps’ popularity during the first quarter of 2020 has induced the growing interest in educational app development.
+It is fair to say that coronavirus is an essential driver of the growth and popularity of e-learning application development.
+According to Statista the sharp rise in e-learning apps’ popularity during the first quarter of 2020 has induced the growing interest in educational app development.

-Here is a list of reasons that stand behind the learning apps’ popularity:
+Here is a list of reasons that stand behind the e-learning apps’ popularity:

 - Self-help culture: personal improvement is among the guiding values of the millennials’ and zoomers’ generations.
 Modern users are more eager to improve the quality of their lives than the previous generations;